Marinmairnmarin/Marinmairnmarin.github.io/publications.md

 ---

 ## Imputation
+No imputation was performed.

-We found the nan value in 2 categories:
+We found nan value in 2 categories:

 **1. name, description, date, review**: Their absence does not prevent us from obtaining nutritional health information and complexity from other columns, so we decided to keep the data records with these Nan columns.